deathworlders/online/content/books/deathworlders/chapter-73-the-noose.md

 “Mhmm.
 I think it’s diffr’nt this time.
 Ain’t nobody can pretend the enemy ain’t there, now.”

 “Nobody can pretend they’re invincible now, either.”
 Ambassador Knight joined them, smoothing down his clothes.
 “Before, they were a scourge, a force of nature.
 You may as well try and fix the tide.
 So!”
-He said *prim-*ly, “Have you two incorrigible savages had a chance to play?”
+He said primly, “Have you two incorrigible savages had a chance to play?”

 Yan trilled and Daar chittered.
 There was no mistaking the warmth in Knight’s eyes.